Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/reference/glossary/ticks-and-update-rates.md

 ## Update Rate

-What adds an extra delay on top of the travel time of our data (ping), is how frequently a game sends and receives that data.
+What adds an extra delay on top of the travel time of our data (ping), is how often a game sends and receives that data.
 When a game sends and receives updates at 30Hz (30 updates per second), then there is more time between updates than when it sends and receives updates at 60Hz.

 Update Rates, additional delay: